faseeki1/demo/README.md

-# open the master branch for more details
+# open the master branch to proceed